cosmos/ibc/spec/ics-005-port-allocation/README.md

 A *port* is a particular kind of identifier which is used to permission channel opening and usage to modules.

-A *module* is a subcomponent of the host state machine independent of the IBC handler.
+A *module* is a sub-component of the host state machine independent of the IBC handler.
 Examples include Ethereum smart contracts and Cosmos SDK & Substrate modules.
 The IBC specification makes no assumptions of module functionality other than the ability of the host state machine to use object-capability or source authentication to permission ports to modules.

 ### Desired Properties